mmu-webdesign/Level4-web-term-1/CSS/css02/16-single-column.md

 - This provides a simple, semantic structure to our page.

-- Each element contains a class to enable styling - Why use a class, not the element?
+- Each element contains a class to enable styling.
+Why use a class, not the element?
 More on this later.

 - Save `exercise-16.html`.